Pavansai20054/AI-Backend-Hiring-Tasks-Prodigal-AI/Task 1 - ML + LLM Pipeline Orchestration/README.md

 ### 🤖 RAG Service

+> RAG Services will automatically turn off after 5 to 10 minutes because of heavy model being used from hugging face
 - FastAPI backend for retrieval-augmented generation.
 - Embeds, indexes, and serves context for LLM queries.
 - `/docs` endpoint gives OpenAPI UI for testing.